Could More Seizure-Free Days Be in Your Future?

 To ensure that a research study is ethical, and that participants’ rights are protected, Institutional Review Boards review and approve study protocols that detail all aspects of how the study is conducted.
 In addition, study monitors, also known as clinical research associates, confirm that the study protocol procedures and research study requirements and regulations are being followed throughout the study.

-An investigational drug is a medication that has not been approved by regulatory or health authorities (eg, the US Food and Drug Administration) for prescription use that is utilized to conduct clinical research studies.
-An investigational drug can also be called an experimental drug and is being studied to see if your disease or medical condition improves while taking it.
+An investigational medicine is a medication that has not been approved by regulatory or health authorities (eg, the US Food and Drug Administration) for prescription use that is utilized to conduct clinical research studies.
+An investigational medicine can also be called an experimental medicine and is being studied to see if your disease or medical condition improves while taking it.